jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ---
-title: Hexagonal Architecture – How it compares to Clean Architecture
+title: Hexagonal Architecture – How it compares to and constrants with Clean Architecture
 description: Hexagonal Architecture and Clean Architecture are similar, but there are some differences
 unlisted: true
 ---